top of page

 Wiltshire

 To the historically minded visitor, Wiltshire is not so much a county, but a treasure trove.
 Its chalk downlands are home to world-famous prehistoric monuments like Stonehenge.
-Wiltshire is also home to the southern tip of the Cotswolds Region, most notably the village of Castle Combe.
+Wiltshire is also home to the southern tip of the Cotswolds Region, and one of the most famous villages in the country - Castle Combe.

 Castle Combe